Scope Design System

 Project Context

-As Scope grows across web and mobile, inconsistent UI and scattered components have slowed development and hurt user experience.
 With recent branding updates and a need for scalable design, the team set out to build a unified design system to improve consistency, speed, and usability across the platform.

 Problem

-Scope had no centralized design system, leading to inconsistent visuals, duplicated components, and
+Scope had no centralized design system, leading to inconsistent visuals, duplicated components, and longer design-dev cycles.

 · With a small team focused on product delivery, there was little time or expertise to create scalable design foundations.